LizMyers/perfect_pizza/README.md

 ### Step 6: Make Your Pizza Perfect
 Congratulations!
-You’ve created your first agent.
+You’ve created your first chat bot.
 We’re excited to join you in the workshop and to help customize your Perfect Pizza.
-In the meantime, to learn more, check out a few handy resources below.
+In the meantime, you can learn more by checking out a few resources below.

 &nbsp;<br />